 Flexible media is an option of modifying a size not within a template but automatically expand or constrict an image or video — just check moving a website window with your mouse.

 Responsive design is about layout that may be the first stage of developing a website, but usually follows the design.
 Developers create responsive pages and code them.
 Therefore, Ethan’s novelty was approved by developers all over the world, and while his name is not a legend, responsive design is a dogma nowadays.

-51% Americans access internet via mobile devices, comparing to 42% who use desktop computer.
+- 51% of Americans access internet via mobile devices, comparing to 42% who use a desktop computer.

-So let’s give Ethan an opportunity to continue mastering design and public speaking (as far as he is also experienced trainer) and try to become more skilled in responsive design.
-Immediately now thousands of developers worldwide code responsive websites, and you might be among them either.
+So let’s give Ethan an opportunity to continue mastering design and public speaking (as far as he is also an experienced trainer) and try to become more skilled in responsive design.
+Immediately now, thousands of web developers worldwide code responsive websites, and you might be among them either.